 If these rules are set out in the contract, then they are binding.
 If the employer offers to pay for unused vacation time in the contract, the employer cannot then refuse to honor that commitment.
 This would be a breach of contract.

 Where states do have binding regulations regarding vacation time, the employer’s policy cannot contract around them.
-A California company, therefore, cannot have a provision in the employment contract that states that PTO will not be compensated if the worker leaves the company.
+A California company, therefore, cannot have a provision in the employment contract that states that PTO will not be compensated if you leave the company.
 If such a provision is in the contract, it will not be enforced by courts.

 What happens if the employer refuses to payout PTO?

-If the employee is entitled to payment for unused vacation or PTO, but the employer is refusing to make the payments, aggrieved workers can file a wage and hour lawsuit.
-If the violation was widespread and affected a large number of workers, they can form a class action lawsuit.
+If you are entitled to payment for unused vacation or PTO, but the employer is refusing to make the payments, you can file a wage and hour lawsuit.
+If the violation was widespread and affected a large number of workers, you all can form a class action lawsuit.

-The employee can be entitled to payment either through state law or the employment contract.
+You can be entitled to payment either through

-If the employee was terminated for exercising his or her rights to payment for unused vacation time, it can lead to a wrongful termination claim, as well.
+If you were terminated for exercising your rights to payment for unused vacation time, it can lead to a wrongful termination claim, as well.
 This claim would argue that the termination was unlawful because it was an act of retaliation.

 What is the law in California?

-In California, vacation time is a form of wage.7 This means that the employer has to pay the employee all of their unused vacation pay in their final paycheck covering their last pay period.8
+In California, vacation time is a form of wage.7 This means that the employer has to pay you all of your unused vacation pay in your final paycheck covering your last pay period.8

-For current employees, though, California’s legal protections are weaker.
+If you are a current employee, though, California’s legal protections are weaker.
 The state prohibits “use-it-or-lose-it” vacation time policies.
-Subject to a collective bargaining agreement, though, employers are free to limit the amount of vacation time that employees can accrue.
+Subject to a collective bargaining agreement, though, employers are free to limit the amount of vacation time that you can accrue.

-The practical effect of these rules means that workers can still see their vacation time disappear without being compensated.
+The practical effect of these rules means that you can still see your vacation time disappear without being compensated.
 While it does not expire, as it would under a “use-it-or-lose-it” policy, it would still fail to accrue once a set number of vacation hours had been earned.